St. Paul Building

-The St. Paul Building was a skyscraper in the Financial District of lower Manhattan in New York City at 220 Broadway, at the southeast corner of Broadway's intersection with Ann Street.
+The St. Paul Building was an early skyscraper at 220 Broadway, at the southeast corner with Ann Street, in the Financial District of Lower Manhattan in New York City.
 Designed by George B. Post and completed in 1898, it was one of the tallest skyscrapers in New York City upon its completion, at 26 stories and 315 ft.

-The facade, cantilevered from the superstructure, contained several sets of double-height Ionic-style colonnades, as well as a group of three sculptures designed by Karl Bitter.
+The facade, cantilevered from the superstructure, contained several sets of double-height Ionic-style colonnades, as well as a group of three caryatids designed by Karl Bitter.
 The foundations were dug to the level of the underlying sand due to the depth of the bedrock below.
 The superstructure was designed to allow easy identification and replacement of the beams.
 The building was occupied mostly by offices, with six elevators inside.

 The building site was purchased by the Havemeyer family in 1895.
 The St. Paul Building was named after St. Paul's Chapel, directly across Broadway to the west.
 It remained in the possession of the Havemeyer family until 1943, when it was sold to Webb and Knapp and then to Chase Bank.
 The St. Paul Building was demolished in 1958 in order to make way for the Western Electric Building.
 A part of the facade, including Bitter's sculptures, remains extant at Holliday Park in Indianapolis.

-Design
+Architecture

 The St. Paul Building had 26 stories and was 315 ft tall.
 It also contained two basement levels.
-George B. Post was the architect, Robinson and Wallace was the general contractor J. B. & J.M.
+George B. Post was the architect, Robinson and Wallace was the general contractor J.B. & J.M.
 Cornell was the steel contractor.
 Karl Bitter designed the sculptures above the building's entrance.

 The St. Paul Building filled a five-sided lot bounded by Broadway to the west, Park Row to the northwest, Ann Street to the north, and other buildings to the east and south.
 The lot had dimensions of 28 ft on Broadway, 39 ft on Park Row, 83 ft on Ann Street, 54 ft on the east, and 104 ft on the south.
 It was at the southeast corner of the five-pointed intersection of Broadway, Park Row, and Ann Street, and was immediately east of St. Paul's Chapel, located across Broadway.
 The building's address was cited as 220 Broadway.